Proborhyaena: Classification

 Proborhyaena was first described by Florentino Ameghino in 1897, based on fossils found in Patagonia in deposits dating to the Late Oligocene (Deseadan).
 Subsequently, more fossils ascribed to this species were found from the Salla Formation of Bolivia, and the Fray Bentos Formation of Uruguay, which suggests a wide distribution and success of this sparassodont.
 In addition, fossils assigned to Proborhyaena have been found in the Agua de la Piedra Formation of Mendoza Province, Argentina.

 Proborhyaena is the eponymous genus of the family Proborhyaenidae, also including smaller forms such as Callistoe and Arminiheringia these animals belonged to the sparassodonts, a group of metatherian mammals akin to marsupials that in South America occupied the ecological niches typical of other carnivorous mammal groups on other continents.
 Proborhyaena may have been the largest carnivorous metatherian that ever lived.

 Paleobiology

 Proborhyaena is thought to have been a poor runner that probably did not chase prey over long distances for extended periods; it probably fed on large, slow-moving prey, such as Pyrotherium.
-Both Proborhyaena and numerous large ungulates became extinct during the Oligocene; it is likely that this predator-prey ratio was influenced by climate change.
+Both Proborhyaena and numerous large ungulates became extinct at the end of Oligocene; it is likely that this predator-prey ratio was influenced by climate change.